FilOzone/filecoin-services-payments/README.md

 This is the primary function for processing payments.
 It can be called by any rail participant (payer, payee, or operator) to settle due payments up to a specified epoch.
 A network fee in the native token may be required for this transaction.

+**Parameters**:
+- `railId`: The ID of the rail to settle.
+- `untilEpoch`: The epoch up to which to settle.

+**Returns**:
+- `totalSettledAmount`: The total amount settled and transferred.
+- `totalNetPayeeAmount`: The net amount credited to the payee after fees.
+- `totalOperatorCommission`: The commission credited to the operator.
+- `finalSettledEpoch`: The epoch up to which settlement was actually completed.
+- `note`: Additional information about the settlement (especially from validation).

 The behavior of `settleRail` critically depends on whether the rail is active or terminated:

 -   **For Active Rails:** Settlement can only proceed up to the epoch the payer's account was last known to be fully funded (`lockupLastSettledAt`).
 This is a key safety feature: if a payer becomes insolvent, settlement of an active rail halts, preventing it from running a deficit.
--   **For Terminated Rails:** Settlement can proceed up to the rail's final `endEpoch`, drawing directly from the locked funds that act as a safety guarantee.
+-   **For Terminated Rails:** Settlement can proceed up to the rail's final `endEpoch`, drawing directly from the streaming lockup.

 **The Role of the Validator in Settlement**